ruppinlab/tcga-microbiome-prediction/README.md

 ### Microbial abundance, gene expression, and combination data type models

-Building the ML Models for this project was done on the NIH Biowulf cluster.
-We recommend running on a cluster of computers because there are 463 total models and this is a very compute-intensive procedure.
+Building the ML models for this project was done on the NIH Biowulf cluster.
+We recommend running on a cluster of computers because there are 462 total models and this is a very compute-intensive procedure.
-The Biowulf cluster uses the Slurm queuing software, which is a typical scheduling squite for compute clusters.
+The Biowulf cluster uses the Slurm queuing system software, which is a typical scheduling system for compute clusters.
 We've provided our Slurm scripts, which should be straightforward to port to another job queuing system.